 A submission for the assessment of a cancer drug may be made by a pharmaceutical manufacturer and/or a provincially recognized clinician-based tumour group from the provinces or territories.
 For each cancer drug assessed, pERC looks at all of the information related to the committee's deliberative framework.

-pERC may also receive submissions or requests for advice from the pCODR Provincial Advisory Group or the CADTH pCODR Advisory Committee (PAC).
+pERC may also receive submissions or requests for advice from the pCODR Provincial Advisory Group or the Pharmaceutical Advisory Committee.
 These submissions or requests regarding a new drug may be related to its clinical or cost-effectiveness in comparison to existing therapies.

 Recommendations for drug products that may be considered for funding are provided to the provincial or territorial Ministries of Health and provincial cancer agencies, along with the reasons why the recommendation has been made.
 The recommendations and the reasoning behind them are also available to the public.